nalsai/nalsai.de/content/en/blog/seki-juku.md

 the most important of the Five Routes of the Edo period in Japan, connecting Kyoto to Edo (modern-day Tokyo)

-![Model of Sekis' townscape in 1671](XLE45312-cropped.jpg) few people on the streets
+![Model of Sekis' townscape in 1671](XLE45312-cropped.jpg)

-very quiet and calming atmosphere
+Walking through Seki-juku, the streets were pretty quiet, with only a few people strolling around creating a calming atmosphere.

 ![Seki](XLE42401.jpg)